ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   and multiply it by our millisecond fraction value of 0.4567 and round the result to an integer, which gives an integer value of 1870.
 Expressed as hex it is 0x74E, or the binary bits 011101001110.
-One can then use those 12 bits as the most significant (left-most) portion of the random section of the UUID.
+One can then use those 12 bits as the most significant (left-most) portion of the random section of the UUID (e.g. the rand_a field in UUIDv7).
   This works for any desired bit length that fits into a UUID and applications can decide the appropriate length based on available clock precision and desired random bits.

   The main benefit to encoding additional timestamp precision is that it utilizes additional time precision already available in the system clock to provide values that are more likely to be unique, and thus may simplify certain implementations.
-This technique can also be used in conjunction with one of the other methods, where this additional time precision would immediatley follow the timestamp and then if any bits are to be used as clock sequence they would follow next.
+This technique can also be used in conjunction with one of the other methods, where this additional time precision would immediately follow the timestamp and then if any bits are to be used as clock sequence they would follow next.